Rafakka/Hephislog/docs/philosophy.md

 The system believes:

-- If data breaks your logic, your logic was dishonest.
+- If data breaks your logic, your logic was an assumption of how things work.

 So HephisLog° adapts structure without lying about uncertainty.